Skip to content

 With icon

-Badges can include icons when necessary (status, type, etc.).
+Badges can include icons when needed (status, type, category).

 Active